Ayrx/blog/content/2021-01-15-frida-hotspot-jvm.md

 ```

 This is because Frida requires the JVM contain symbols in order to locate
 specific functions required for instrumentation.
-The default JVM shopped with
+The default JVM shipped with
 most Linux distributions have symbols stripped.

 ```